 - The grassroots spiritual parents.
-These cell leaders see their group members as a spiritual family who need nurturing and training to become spiritual parents.
+These small group leaders see their group members as a spiritual family who need nurturing and training to become spiritual parents.
 This is basic training, boot camp.

 - Pastors and church leaders who see themselves serving as spiritual parents to the group leaders in their church.
 “Fathering” small group leaders is a priority for these leaders of healthy churches.

 - Apostolic fathers.
-These pastors mentor and coach pastors of local churches and offer them a shoulder to cry on and ears to listen.
+These pastors mentor and coach pastors of local churches.
+They offer a listening ear and a should to cry on.
 Regardless of what you call them in your denomination or movement, pastors and leaders throughout the Body of Christ are crying out for such apostolic fathers.

 True spiritual parenting is built upon healthy, God-given relationships.
 A Christian learns how to become a spiritual parent by leading a small group.
 This is the Lord’s boot camp for training spiritual fathers and mothers to serve in all levels of spiritual parenting.

 Let me tell you Carl’s boot camp story.
-Carl and his wife, Doris, live in the small town of Manheim, PA, and he was in his 50s when they started attending our church.
+Carl and his wife, Doris, lived in the small town of Manheim, PA.
+Carl was in his 50s when they started attending our church.
 Carl was an unassuming, quiet member in his small group who worked at a local feed mill.
 Doris worked as a buying agent for a local firm.

 Carl and Doris’ small group leaders asked them to consider leading the group.
 With fear and trembling, they agreed and completed our leader training.
 After a few months as interns, Carl and Doris assumed leadership responsibility for their small group.
-They were not flashy, but they loved people, and those people responded.
+They were not flashy, but they loved people, and those people responded well to their love.
 Their living room soon filled to capacity.
 They continued to mentor assistant leaders (interns), and raised up enough leaders to start another group.
-Before long, they launched their third, and soon thereafter birthed a fourth group.
+Before long, they launched their third, and soon thereafter birthed a fourth small group.
 Over the next few years, their small groups continually grew and multiplied.

 A few years later, in early 1996, the Lord called us to decentralize and plant eight new churches in our region, all at the same time.
 Who became the Senior Pastor of the new church in Manheim?
 You guessed it — Carl.

-A Scottish couple, Duncan and Kath, attending our Leadership School, joined a small group in the Manheim church.
-They returned to Scotland to plant a new group, and it evolved into a new church.
+A Scottish couple who were attending our Leadership School, Duncan and Kath, joined a small group in the Manheim church.
+When they returned to Scotland to plant a new group, it evolved into a new church.
 Duncan looked across the ocean to Carl as a spiritual father.

 Carl’s story has been amazing to watch.
-Various church leaders throughout our nation and the world look to Carl as their spiritual father.
-He served on our Apostolic Council, which oversaw leaders of more than 50 cell churches scattered across four continents.
+Various church leaders throughout our nation and the world have looked to Carl as their spiritual father.
+He served on our Apostolic Council, which oversaw leaders of more than fifty small-group based churches scattered across four continents.
 A leader in the body of Christ from another part of the U.S. told me, “I have been looking for a spiritual father all of my Christian life, and God has answered my prayers.
 Carl has become a father to me.”

 Carl worked in a feed mill when the Lord called him to learn how to be a spiritual father.
-The Lord used Carl’s experience of small group leader servanthood to prepare him for future service in His Kingdom.
+The Lord used Carl’s service as a small group leader to prepare him for future service in His Kingdom.
 Carl did not aspire to pastor a church, much less to pastor other pastors.
-He just loved Jesus and wanted to serve in a supportive role in the local church.
+He just loved Jesus and wanted to be supportive in the local church.
 God had other plans.